chrismacp/chrismacp.github.io/_posts/2017-04-09-pesky-ikea-pegs.md

 {% include figure image_path="/assets/images/pesky-ikea-pegs-2.jpg" alt="Printed pegs" caption="Printed pegs" %}

-And here is the shelf back in the cupboard, on the the next job.
+And here is the shelf back in the cupboard, on to the next job.

 {% include figure image_path="/assets/images/pesky-ikea-pegs-result.jpg" alt="Shelf back in action" caption="Shelf back in action" %}